kurves/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function to find string with a set bytes
+function that locates a substring